What is the GST InvoiceNow Requirement?

 Notwithstanding the above, invoice data on the following types of transactions are excluded from the scope of data collection and need not be transmitted to IRAS:

-2. Exempt financial services, and exchange or loan of digital payment tokens
+3. Exempt financial services, and exchange or loan of digital payment tokens

-3. Import permits for importation of goods
+4. Import permits for importation of goods

 The above replaces the draft scope of transactions in the draft e-Tax guide published during the Public Consultation.
-Please refer to the e-Tax Guide GST: Adopting GST InvoiceNow Requirement for GST-registered Businesses (PDF, 1024KB) for more details.
+Please refer to the e-Tax Guide Adopting GST InvoiceNow Requirement for GST-registered Businesses (PDF, 1024KB) for more details.

-Due date for transmission of invoice data to IRAS
+Due date for transmission

-The invoice data must be transmitted to IRAS by the earlier of:
+The invoice data must be transmitted to IRAS by the earlier of

 • The date on which the relevant GST return is filed; or